Veer2906/undercloud/README.md

 - Chain: Arbitrum Sepolia (chain ID 421614)
 - Contract: Solidity 0.8, one file, no owner, no upgrades; Foundry for tests and deploy; verified on Arbiscan through the Etherscan API
-- Agents: TypeScript, viem, ECIES encryption, Claude as the judge (with a deterministic fallback)
-- Dashboard: Next.js on Vercel, reads the chain directly, no wallet needed
+- Dashboard: Next.js on Vercel

 ## Why this vertical

 I've been exploring compute a lot lately, and it's becoming the most relevant market in AI.
-Looking at companies like Ornn, I realized the valuable thing isn't the GPU-hour, it's knowing about capacity and prices before everyone else.
+Looking at companies like Ornn, thought I would make a marketplace selling compute information.
-That fact can't be shown before it's paid for, which makes it the perfect thing to put on-chain with bonds and a judge.

 ## Trust assumptions

-- One committed judge: its address, model id and rubric hash are fixed in the contract; auditable, not trustless.
+- One committed judge: its address, model id and rubric hash are fixed in the contract.
 - Nobody verifies the GPUs exist; the market prices the credibility of a claim, not the capacity.

 ## Biggest design decisions

-- Built on Arbitrum Sepolia: I read the Arbitrum whitepaper and wanted to learn the rollup by shipping on it.
+- Built on Arbitrum Sepolia: I read the Arbitrum whitepaper and wanted to learn how it works by shipping on it (personally how I learn new tech).
 - Disputes reveal the buyer's decryption key to the judge only, never the dossier to the public chain.

 ## One important limitation